hirdanshu90/DSA_Using_Python/ReadMe.md

 tree = [5,2,9, .....]

-CAN identify based on the root location:  if first then PreOrder, if in middle then In Order, if at last then PostOrder
+CAN identify based on the root location:  if first then PreOrder, if in middle then In Order, if at last then PostOrder.

+EXAMPLE shown in the recursive manner.

 1. **In-Order Traversal:**
    - Traverse the left subtree.